 Methodology: Ranking the Best Paralegal Programs in Ohio

-For the Online Paralegal Programs ranking of the top paralegal programs in Ohio, OPP editors searched for online and on-campus certificates and degrees from accredited institutions.
-From there, we ranked them according to variety of options, reputation, and salary potential.
+For the Online Paralegal Programs ranking of the top paralegal programs in Ohio, OPP editors searched for online and on-campus numerous paralegal schools in Ohio to choose from.
+From there, we ranked them according to a variety of options, reputation, and salary potential.

 1. Kent State University